 Summaries of concomitant medications will be provided for the Expanded RDV-Treated Analysis Set.
-Participants with any concomitant medications will be listed.
+Participants with any prior and/or concomitant medications will be listed.

 7.6.
 Other Safety Measures

 A data listing will be provided for participants experiencing pregnancy during the study.